Latent-state models for precision medicine: Introduction

 The remainder of this manuscript is organized as follows.
 In Section 2, we formally introduce the latent state model and show that the information state is, in some sense, minimally sufficient for the optimal treatment regime.
 In Section 3, we review estimation of optimal treatment regimes under an MDP model.
 In Section 4, we derive estimators of the optimal treatment regime based on a data-driven transformation of the observed process which makes it approximately Markov and thus amenable to the methods reviewed in Section 3.
 In Section 5, we derive the asymptotic distributions of the proposed estimators.
 In Section 6, we study the finite sample performance of the proposed methods through an extensive suite of simulation experiments.
-In Section 7, we provide an illustrative application using the observational care pathway of the STEP-BD bipolar disorder study.
-We provide a concluding discussion in Section 8.
+In Section 7, we present an illustrative application using the standard care pathway of the STEP-BD bipolar disorder study.
+We make concluding remarks in Section 8.